1991 Haryana Legislative Assembly election

-The 1991 Haryana Legislative Assembly election was held in the Indian state of Haryana to elect all 90 members of the state's legislative assembly.
+The 1991 Haryana Legislative Assembly election was held on the 20th May 1991 in the Indian state of Haryana to elect all 90 members of the state's legislative assembly.
 The members were elected in the first-past-the-post system from 90 constituencies.
 Indian National Congress' Bhajan Lal was elected Chief Minister of Haryana after his party gained majority seats.